thetestspecimen/notebooks/datasets/stanford_dogs_three_breeds/README.md

 # Stanford Dogs Dataset - Three Breeds

-This dataset is a selection of the original [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/), and contains only the images of the following three breeds:
+This dataset is a selection of the original [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/).

+It contains two sets, an easy set, and a hard set:

+**Hard Set** (Dogs are similar in appearance)

 * Border Collie
 * Golden Retriever
 * Labrador Retriever

+**Easy Set** (Dogs have distinctive features)

+* Beagle
+* Giant Schnauzer
+* Malinois

 Each category has exactly 150 examples, and the pictures are of varying dimensions, and separated into named folders.

-The two retriever breeds have been selected due to their similarity in appearance to ensure that the dataset is a challenge for any classification problem applied to it.

 # Data Source